uc-cdis/cloud-automation/kube/services/jobs/README.md

 ## google-bucket-replicate-job

-Streaming onjects form GDC api to GOOGLE buckets using a manifest see job for more detail
+Streaming objects from GDC api to GOOGLE buckets using a manifest see job for more detail